paulosuzart/paulosuzart.github.io/_posts/2026-07-15-ducklake-in-production.md

 # Conclusion

 These are some of the learnings and tips I could share after running a lakehouse in production.
-It is a couple hundreds of gigabytes, but it is enough to get exposed to a lot of practices to take the best out of the platform.
+It is a couple of hundreds of gigabytes, but it is enough to get exposed to a lot of practices to take the best out of the platform.

 I personally get really excited about lakehouses.
-Their flexibility, scalability and low cost of entry is what makes them so attractive.
+Their flexibility, scalability, and low cost of entry is what makes them so attractive.

 While a powerful tool that can easily become part of your data stack, operating a lakehouse requires constant monitoring of its health.
 Luckily, DuckLake provides all metadata possible to monitor the health of your lakehouse.
 And the metadata available allowed me to build [Lakemon](https://www.lakemon.dev/).
-A tool that is in the making and brings many of the shared tips to our finger tips.
+A tool that is in the making and brings many of the shared tips to our fingertips.
 It is essentially in the making and being matured with real daily usage.